 “Do you provide premarital counseling?”
 Yes.
 If you and your partner are planning to marry or enter a committed relationship, I can help you get off to a strong start.
 In one to three 70-minute sessions, we’ll explore core areas that contribute to a successful marriage.

-“Do you provide sex therapy to couples and individuals?”
-Yes, as a sex therapist, I can help you with a range of sexual issues.
+“Can you help us with sexual problems?”
+Yes, as a sex therapist, I can help you with a range of issues.
 I’ll provide information, suggest strategies and at-home exercises, and will guide you in finding solutions so that your sex life and relationship are more satisfying.

 It’s my job to help you feel comfortable, safe, and respected while exploring these issues.
 There are no exams, no nudity, and no sexual touching in the therapy room.

-“We have an open relationship, not a monogamous one.”
-I work with couples who have open, polyamorous, and other types of consensually non-monogamous relationships, as well as couples who are considering opening their relationship.
-What’s important is for both of you to clearly define and agree on the terms of your relationship.
+“We don’t have a monogamous relationship.”
+I’m experienced working with folks who have open, polyamorous, and other types of consensually non-monogamous relationships, as well as couples who are considering opening their relationship.
+What’s important is to clearly define and agree on the terms of your relationship.
 I can help you explore this and gain clarity.